 Several DNA helicases - enzymes that unwind duplex DNA - have been implicated in important anti-crossover functions:

-BLM is defective in Bloom syndrome.
+Biallelic mutations in BLM cause in Bloom syndrome.
 Clinical features of this disorder include small size and elevated incidence of a broad range of cancers.
 The predominant cellular feature is increased crossovers between sister chromatids, homologous chromosomes, and heterolgous chromosomes.

-FANCM is one of the fifteen identified Fanconi anemia proteins.
+FANCM is one 18 genes in which mutations can cause Fanconi anemia.
 FANCM is thought to be important in recognizing interstrand DNA crosslinks and recruiting both the FA complex and BLM.

-RTEL was initially discovered because of a role in maintenance of telomere length.
+RTEL1 was initially discovered because of a role in maintenance of telomere length.
+RTEL1 was also identified in several genome-wide association studies of glioblastoma mulitforme.
 C. elegans rtel-1 mutants have elevated meiotic crossovers.

 Some mitotic crossovers arise during DSB repair.
 The synthesis-dependent strand anneling (SDSA) model (see full animation) explains hows DSBs can be repaired to give non-crossover products.
-The key step in this pathway is the disruption of the D-loop after repair DNA synthesis (right).
+One key step in this pathway is the disruption of the D-loop after repair DNA synthesis (right).
 Our studies of mutants defective in mus309, which encodes Drosophila BLM (DmBLM) led us to propose that it is the disruptase that promotes SDSA.
 This activity has also been well documented in vitro, and has been suggested to account for the anti-recombination activity of E. coli RecQ and the ability of RecQ to prevent illegitimate recombination (Harmon 1998).
-Studies in other organisms have led other researchers to propose other candidates for the disruptase function: Srs2 (no orthologs outside of fungi) in S. cerevisiae (Ira 2003), Fml1 (FANCM ortholog) in S. pombe (Sun 2008), and RTEL-1 in C. elegans (Barber 2008).

 M.D.
 Adams, M. McVey, and J. Sekelsky (2003) Drosophila BLM in double-strand break repair by synthesis-dependent strand annealing.
 Science 299: 265-267.